ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Understanding strings in Python-2 and Python-3
 ----------------------------------------------

-Python 2 and Python 3 handle strings differently, so when you port code to Python-3 you must decide what string model to use.
+Python-2 and Python-3 handle strings differently, so when you port code to Python-3 you must decide what string model to use.
 Strings can be an array of bytes (like in C) or they can be an array of text.
 Text is what we think of as letters, digits, numbers, other printable symbols, and a small number of unprintable "symbols"